Mukesh9793/M1_App_calculator/2_Design/Readme.md

                 /   |   \
                /    |    \
          INPUT   PROCESS   OUTPUT
         /          |            \
-        /       Perform the     \
-       /         Operation       \
- Input &                          Display the
+ Input &        Perform the      Display the
- Store the                        Output
+ Store the      Operation        Output
  Number